giantswarm/docs/src/content/tutorials/access-management/configure-dex-in-your-cluster/index.md

 At Giant Swarm, we automatically configure Dex in management clusters to allow you to authenticate using your own identity providers, towards allowing you to manage your infrastructure using the management cluster's Kubernetes API.

-For workload clusters - where you run your applications - we do not enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
+For workload clusters - where you run your applications - we don't enforce any specific OpenID Connect (OIDC) tool to enable single sign-on (SSO).
 Here, we're going to detail how to configure [Dex](https://dexidp.io/) in those clusters, to provide SSO using OIDC.

 ![Multi cluster Dex architecture](dex-architecture.png)
 <!-- Source: https://drive.google.com/file/d/12Li9z2cqS8uWo1f9bGk6nwV6PLgty9g_ -->

 ## Why Dex

 There are other projects that help to configure OIDC to access Kubernetes clusters, but we consider [Dex](https://dexidp.io/) to be the most feature-rich.
-First of all, it is not tied to Kubernetes, so you can use Dex to handle authentication and authorization for your own apps as well.
+First of all, it's not tied to Kubernetes, so you can use Dex to handle authentication and authorization for your own apps as well.
 Secondly, Dex can act like an identity provider hub, where you can plug in different providers via different connectors, and choose between them when you want to log in.

-## OIDC in Kubernetes
+## OpenID Connect in Kubernetes

 The Kubernetes API allows users to authenticate using the OIDC protocol, making it possible to enforce multi-factor authentication (MFA) or password policies by delegating to your identity provider.
 The API will use the field named `id_token` from the response as a bearer token to authenticate users.

-## Configure the OIDC values on the cluster resource
+## Configure the OpenID Connect values on the cluster resource

-We need to set values for the OIDC Issuer URL and Client ID.
+We need to set values for the OpenID Connect (OIDC) issuer address and client ID.
 You can define those values in the cluster custom resource.
-These values will then be set as flags on the Kubernetes API Server (specifically, `--oidc-issuer-url` and `--oidc-client-id`).
+These values will then be set as flags on the `Kubernetes` API server (specifically, `--oidc-issuer-url` and `--oidc-client-id`).

 {{< tabs >}}
 {{< tab title="Azure">}}